 Fear not, however.
 Despite its brightness, its crowds and its complex transport system, Tokyo is actually one of the most smoothly run cities you’re likely to visit in a long while.
 As a bonus, it’s also one of the cleanest cities in the world too!

 It has to be said though, even though you find yourself in a city run like clockwork, sometimes it’s nice to get away from the crowds, to be a bit lonely in a place where everybody else doesn’t go!
-Here are a few tips on things to do and places to see in Tokyo that not everyone knows about.
+Here are a hidden spots and places to visit in Tokyo that not everyone knows about.

 Mention to a local that you’re going to Shinjuku for some peace and quiet and they may give you a funny look.
 This is because Shinjuku is known for its crowds and brightly lit neon signs.